TACC/life_sciences_ml_at_tacc/docs/section3/Hands-On-CNN.rst

     print(f"Valid images: {len(valid_images)}")
     print(f"Corrupted images removed: {len(bad_images)}")

-If there are any corrupted images, in your dataset, this code will automatically remove them.
+If there are any corrupted images in your dataset, this code will automatically remove them.

 1.5 Create a DataFrame of Image Paths and Labels
 -----------------------------------------------

-Now that we have a good idea of what our data looks like and have removed any corrupted images, we can start setting up our data for training.
+Now that we have taken a peak at the format of our data and have removed any corrupted images, we can start setting up our data for training.
 In this step, we build a ``pandas.DataFrame`` that organizes all the image data into two columns:

   1. **filepath**: The full path to each image file